 The primary source of electricity (650 kilowatts) for site operations would be provided via a new electrical line, either direct buried or overhead, routed from substation 22 along the existing Pennsylvania Avenue right-of-way to the equipment shelter at the site.
 In addition, another existing overhead power line that runs south of the site would be tapped for a secondary electrical feed.
 All power lines once on-site would be routed underground to the various service points.
-An on-site emergency generator would support redundant power requirements of the antennas and be powered by low-sulfur fuel stored on-site.
+Two on-site emergency generators would support redundant power requirements of the antennas and be powered by low-sulfur fuel stored on-site.

 A telecommunications line (up to 2 miles long) for remote operations and monitoring would be routed underground along existing rights-of-way from a tie-in point to be determined prior to final design to the equipment shelter within the GT facility site.
 There is an existing underground conduit bank near the proposed site that could be used for the tie-in point.
 Lastly, a new water line extension to provide fire suppression and for periodic use in cleaning the radome surfaces would be routed underground from the existing line along Pennsylvania Street.
 The line would serve several hydrants on the GT facility site as well as the equipment shelter sprinkler system.
+The site would be unstaffed, so no personnel would be on-site for daily consumption.
 Annual total water consumption for automatic flushing, testing, and maintenance purposes is expected to be 20,000 gallons.
+Use of a dry fire suppressant agent (clean agent) in the equipment shelter may reduce or replace the need for a water line extension.
+Any discharges from fire suppression systems using chemical suppressants would be contained at the facility.
+No discharge of chemical suppressants would occur into the ground or into a sanitary sewer system.
 The Proposed Action would not require wastewater or natural gas.

 Temporary disruptions to existing service lines may be necessary during installation and connection of the new electrical, water, and telecommunications lines; however, such disruptions would be limited and coordinated with users and activities that require use of the utilities to minimize adverse impacts.
 Installation of the underground conduits and lines could require the relocation and/or co-location of other utility lines along the existing easements.
 As discussed in Section 2.1, trenching for the utility lines within site boundaries would extend to depths between 3 and 4 feet.
 The locations of known lines would be marked in the field prior to trenching activities to avoid the lines to the extent feasible.
+AF-103 dig permits would be required prior to any ground disturbance.